Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 Exercise 6
 ----------
-- Go through the above to make sure your clear on how it all works.
+- Go through the above to make sure you're clear on how it all works.
 - Repeat this process for breed and species, then compare to our version once you've got your own.